 At age 55, my father-in-law was diagnosed with an advanced stage of colon cancer.
 He received an aggressive round of chemotherapy.
 Inexplicably, he went into a coma.
 We recruited prayer warriors throughout the country.
 In just a few weeks, one of his medical interns happened to read a case study that perfectly fit my father-in-laws profile.
 They adapted his treatment.
 He returned to full function.
 He is now 85 and enjoying life to its fullest.

 Prayers answered, “Yes.”

-Five years ago, my wife and I separated after 20 years of marriage.
+Some time ago, my (then) wife and I separated after 20 years of marriage.
 I desperately wanted to reconcile.
 I sought intensive counseling for over a year.
 I met with church elders and deacons.
 I prayed.
 My family prayed.
 My friends prayed.
 My church prayed.
 After 5 years, it became clear marriage reconciliation would not happen and we got a divorce.

 Prayers answered, “No.”